 CEPROMM was founded in 1993 and aims to provide dedicated resources to children and teens who may be exposed to harmful or risky situations at home.
 The organization is currently assisting about 270 children, teenagers, and their families through educational, personal, and professional development initiatives.
 It provides mental health programs, arts and computer classes, sports, and more -- all in an effort to reduce the chances of unhealthy or risky life choices.

 We’re showing them that they can expect something different for their future.

-What inspired you to develop community outreach program focused around 3D modeling?
+What inspired you to develop a community outreach program focused on 3D modeling?

 Our inspiration for launching an outreach project using SketchUp came from Project Spectrum, an initiative to help youth on the autism spectrum develop vocational skills.
 We thought that project was truly amazing and wanted to find a way to do something similar in Brazil.
 That started our search for non-profit organizations where we felt we could make a difference, which led us to CEPROMM.

 CEPROMM provides these students with access to coursework that is not common to traditional school curriculums, such as computer classes.
 The students are also given vocational tests to help them discover and navigate potential career paths.
 It was through this initiative that we felt we could be the most effective.
 It felt like the perfect opportunity to provide a basic SketchUp course that could potentially inspire these students to consider careers in 3D modeling or design.

 Isabella teaches the basics of SketchUp to the students of CEPROMM.

 You developed a curriculum specifically for this project.
 Can you describe what that looked like and why you chose those specific exercises?